ucsb-cs-course-repos/ucsb-cs-course-repos.github.io/_topics/setup_course_from_scratch.md

 * Copy the initial boilerplate files into your course repo that is in the `course_dir` path (change It in the command below).
 For more information, see the [Basic setup for w19 and later](https://ucsb-cs-course-repos.github.io/topics/basic_setup_w19_and_later)

+TODO: Dead link above, fix it.
+In the meantime, the boilerplate files are here: <https://github.com/ucsb-cs-course-repos/boilerplate>

 ```bash
 cd boilerplate
 cp Gemfile .gitignore setup.sh jekyll.sh .travis.yml  <course_dir>